tslocke/hobocentral/agility-tutorial.markdown

 	auto_actions :all, :except => :index
 {: .ruby}

-Restart the server and you'll notice that Tasks has been removed from the main nav-bar.
-Hobo's generic pages (which are just clever defaults that you can override as much or as little as you like) know how to adapt to changes in the actions that you make available.
+Refresh the browser and you'll notice that Tasks has been removed from the main nav-bar.
+Hobo's page generators adapt to changes in the actions that you make available.

 Here's another similar trick.
 Browse to one of your projects.
 You'll see the page says "No stories to display" but there's no way to add one.
 Hobo has support for this but we need to switch it on.
 Add the following declaration to the stories controller: